 The best way to gauge which NBA channels you’ll need is to visit the official NBA schedule.
 Though, throughout the season, there are several specific NBA events you’ll want to keep an eye on.

 The NBA All-Star Game headlines a weekend of festivities in mid-February, while the NBA Playoffs begin in mid-April.
-It all leads to the 2024 NBA Finals, as outlined in the table below.
+As outlined in the table below, it all leads to the 2025 NBA Finals in June.

 Data effective as of post date.